ncg02-tech/IT-Support-Portfolio/IT-Support-Ticket-Simulation-Server-Side/02-domain-account-lockout-password-reset-and-access-restoration/README.md

 Sales

 ## Issue
+User unable to authenticate due to account lockout.
-User reports receiving error: "The referenced account is currently locked out and may not be logged on to."
+Error: *“The referenced account is currently locked out and may not be logged on to.”*
-User confirms multiple failed login attempts prior to issue.

 ---

 ## Troubleshooting
-- Reviewed user-reported error message
-- Identified account lockout due to failed login attempts
+- Reviewed lockout error and confirmed repeated failed authentication attempts
-- Opened Active Directory Users and Computers
+- Accessed **Active Directory Users and Computers (ADUC)**
-- Located user account
+- Located user account and verified **lockout status**
-- Checked account status in user properties
-- Confirmed account was locked out
-- Unlocked user account
+- Identified account lockout as root cause
-- Initiated password reset for user
+- Unlocked account and initiated secure password reset

 ---

 ## Resolution
-- Unlocked user account in Active Directory
+- Cleared account lockout in Active Directory
-- Reset user password
+- Reset user password and enforced credential update
+- Restored user authentication access
-- Applied changes and confirmed account status
+- Verified successful login and account functionality
-- User successfully logged in with new credentials

 ---